apereo/java-cas-client/README.md

 <a name="atlassian-integration"></a>
 ## Atlassian Integration
-The client includes Atlassian Confluence and JIRA support.
+The clien includes Atlassian Confluence and JIRA support.
 Support is enabled by a custom CAS authenticator that extends the default authenticators.

 <a name="configuration"></a>
 ### Configuration